- Gaius Gracchus serves on Sardinia as the consul Lucius Aurelius Orestes’ quaestor (126-125 BCE);

 Gaius Gracchus, still a member of the land reform committee, was elected quaestor for the year 126 BCE.
-He was nine years younger than his brother Tiberius and was now in his late twenties.
+He was nine years younger than his brother Tiberius and was now in his late twenties or early thirties.
 Lots were drawn, and Gaius was added to the staff of the consul Lucius Aurelius Orestes.
 Orestes may have been the son of the consul of 157 BCE, who had exactly the same name.
 He was sent to Sardinia where a rebellion against Roman rule had once again broken out.
 The rebellion was quickly quelled, and young Gaius Gracchus performed exceptionally well.
 As a quaestor, his tasks were chiefly financial and organisational.
 He convinced the Sardinian cities – which had been given dispensation by the Senate – to provide the Roman soldiers with warm clothes during the cold winter months.
 His excellent relations with King Micipsa of Numidia made sure that plenty of African grain found its way to the Mediterranean island.
 Plutarchus claims that Gracchus’ popularity led to envy among the senators.

 No citizenship for the Italian allies